 The University of South Alabama (USA) subscribes to the principle that the purpose of financial aid is to provide assistance to students who, for lack of funds, would otherwise be unable to attend college.
-Financial aid is awarded according to each individual's need in relation to college costs.
-Awards may include loans and part-time employment, and may be offered to a student singly or in various combinations.
-The University's financial aid staff is dedicated to the principle that each student must receive personal attention with complete confidentiality.
-Every effort is made to provide financial counseling by experienced, considerate personnel.
+Financial aid is offered according to each student's need in relation to college costs.
+Aid offers may include grants, loans and part-time employment, and may be offered to a student singly or in various combinations.

 Inquiries about financial aid should be addressed to the Office of Financial Aid, 390 Student Center Circle, 1200 Meisler Hall, University of South Alabama, Mobile, AL 36688-0002, telephone (251) 460-6231 or e-mail: firstname.lastname@example.org.

 Applying for Financial Aid

-Additionally, students whose applications are selected for verification will be asked to submit information such as tax transcripts (the student's and parents' if applicable) and other necessary documents to support the information provided on the FAFSA.
-Awards will not be determined until all documents are received and the information on the FAFSA has been verified.
+Additionally, students may be asked to submit information such as tax transcripts and other documents to support the information provided on the FAFSA.
+Official aid offers will not be determined until all requested documents are received and reviewed.

 When all required application information is submitted to the Office of Financial Aid, the student's file is reviewed and evaluated to determine eligibility for federal aid.
-Students are notified of their award via their JagMail email address.
+Students are notified of their aid offers via their JagMail email address.

 Students who submit all required application data early and correctly will receive priority for financial aid funding.
 Please refer to the Office of Financial Aid's website at https://www.southalabama.edu/departments/finaid/ for important deadlines.

 Disbursement of Financial Aid

-Financial aid is typically disbursed on the first day of each academic term and paid to students at the rate of one-half (1/2) per semester.
+Financial aid is typically disbursed on the fifth day of each academic term and paid to students at the rate of one-half (1/2) per semester.

 Aid eligibility is determined at the end of the official Drop/Add period.
 Classes added after the Drop/Add period ends will not increase a student's aid eligibility.